Jon Klassen

-Jon Klassen (born November 29, 1981) is a Canadian writer and illustrator of children's books and an animator.
-He won both the American Caldecott Medal and the British Kate Greenaway Medal for children's book illustration, recognizing the 2012 picture book This Is Not My Hat, which he also wrote.
-He is the first person to win both awards for the same work.
-(Note: Klassen was not the first illustrator to win a Caldecott Medal and Kate Greenaway Award for the same book.
-Gail Haley was the first for her book A Story, A Story.)
+Jon Klassen (born November 29, 1981) is a Canadian writer and illustrator of children's books, and an animator.
+He is known for the 2012 picture book This Is Not My Hat, which won both the Caldecott Medal and the Kate Greenaway Medal.
 This Is Not My Hat is a companion to Klassen's preceding picture book, I Want My Hat Back (2011), which was his first as both writer and illustrator.
 Both books were on the New York Times Best Seller list for more than 40 weeks; by April 2014 one or the other had been translated into 22 languages and they had jointly surpassed one million worldwide sales.
 Both books were recommended for children ages 5+ by the Greenaway judges.
-Klassen's "hat" trilogy was completed with the publication of We Found a Hat (2016).
+Klassen's Hat Trilogy was completed with the publication of We Found a Hat (2016).

+He received the Astrid Lindgren Memorial Award in 2026.

 Early life and education

 Klassen was born in Winnipeg, Manitoba, Canada, in 1981 and grew up in Niagara Falls and Toronto, Ontario.
 He studied animation at Sheridan College, graduated in 2005, and moved to Los Angeles.